Ramgree/sysmod2020/Taavi_Luik/lecture_lab_6.md

 Should have started earlier with my contribution so I would have finished earlier, giving more time for editing.
 We didn't (well, I didn't) coordinate that well so some info was duplicated, but at the same time it doesn't hurt to listen some things multiple times.

+#### Sequence Diagram Pros Group 10

+Strongest points:
+- Allows to check against class diagrams
+- SD-s show the order of operations visually

+Lessons learned:
+- Drawing on the blackboard can be much faster and simpler to convey some information

+I think this one was honestly a bit over the top.
+But it was the first time when someone used blackboard drawings, so good job there.
+I did laugh at the Spongebob meme, thanks for that.
+The common mistakes section was also very helpful, thank you Group 10.
+I have had the feeling that some videos give the impression that there are only two outlooks: diagram X should always be used (or is always good) vs diagram X should (almost) never be used.
+A pros video that shows common mistakes makes so much sense.

 ----

 ### Discussion